Growing Supplies for the Mini Balcony – The Most Space-Saving Solutions Final

 How do I keep cultivation discreet?

-Even if cultivation is legal, it is still worth keeping things discreet.
-Position the pots so that they are not immediately noticeable, for example behind other plants or close to walls.
-Use fragrant companion plants such as basil, lavender, or honeysuckle to mask the smell of your cannabis and attract beneficial insects at the same time.
+Even if growing is legal, it’s worth keeping things low-key.
+Position the pots so they don’t immediately catch the eye—for example, behind other plants or close to walls.
+Opt for fragrant companion plants like basil, lavender, or honeysuckle, which mask the smell of your cannabis while attracting beneficial insects.

-You can use training techniques to control the height of your plants.
-Low Stress Training (LST) gently bends shoots downwards so that the plant grows bushier and is less noticeable.
-Topping, i.e., removing the top tip, also promotes side shoots and ensures an even light yield without the plant growing too tall.
+To control the plant’s height, you can use training techniques.
+Low Stress Training (LST) gently bends shoots downward, so the plant grows bushier and is less conspicuous.
+Topping, or removing the top bud, also encourages side shoots and ensures even light exposure without the plant growing too tall.